A-Basin – the abbreviation for Arapahoe Basin, sometimes also referred to as just "The Basin."

 Enduro – A grueling 10-hour personal challenge to see how many runs off the Pallavicini lift a team of two can ski in one day.
 The current record is 72 runs.
 This event happens mid-April on a Wednesday; call 888-ARAPAHOE for more information.

-High Divide Park – our progressive park located on the lower mountain off of the Wrangler trail.
+High Divide Park – our progressive park located on the lower mountain near the Black Mountain Lodge.
 This is easily accessible off of the Black Mountain Express chairlift and features small rails, hits and jumps.
 The High Divide Park opens officially in late December / early January but we have rails open every day of our season from October – June somewhere on the mountain.

 Lenawee Mountain – pronounced Len-a-way – the lift that services the upper half of our front side of the mountain.
 Named after the tallest mountain on the East Wall.

-Sixth Alley – Arapahoe Basin's famed bar located in the A-frame building in the base area.
-The Sixth Alley got its name from the "Alley's" located on the Pallavicini trail that are numbered 1-5 with the idea that after skiing them you then hit the 6th alley at the end of the day.
-The Sixth Alley has earned a reputation for having one of the best Bloody Mary's around as well as a Mug Club that usually sells out by the first day of opening season.
+6th Alley – Arapahoe Basin's famed bar and grill located in the A-frame building in the base area.
+The 6th Alley got its name from the "Alleys" located on the Pallavicini trail that are numbered 1-5 with the idea that after skiing them you then hit the 6th alley at the end of the day.
+The 6th Alley has earned a reputation for having one of the best Bacon Bloody Marys around as well as a Mug Club that usually sells out early in the season.

 Snow Plume Refuge – the building located at the top of A-Basin, visible from the top of Lenawee Mountain lift, Norway lift and Zuma lift.
 This building is home to our Ski Patrol Headquarters but also has a warming hut that includes composting toilet facilities, indoor tables and chairs and an outdoor deck.